-Utilizing long tail keywords is the best ways to rank on Google SERP quickly.
+Utilizing long-tail keywords is the best ways to rank on Google SERP quickly.
 You don’t need to generate hundreds of backlinks with the anchor text of keyword phrase to rank them on #1 page.
-Just need some on-page optimization techniques such interlinking and creating an eye-catchy headline etc.
+Just need some on-page optimization techniques such as interlinking and creating an eye-catchy headline etc.

-Long tail keywords not only drive thousands of targeted traffic, but also increase the conversion rates and reduce website bounce rate.
-As more than 70% of global searches is based on long tail words, you should make use of Long Tail Pro, SEMrush competitor keyword research tool (tutorial over here) and Ubersuggest to find keywords that can be ranked.
+Long-tail keywords not only drive thousands of targeted traffic but also increase the conversion rates and reduce website bounce rate.
+As more than 70% of global searches are based on long-tail words, you should make use of Long Tail Pro, SEMrush competitor keyword research tool (tutorial over here) and Ubersuggest to find keywords that can be ranked.